hweikel/travelog/content/posts/2018-09-28/index.md

 ![](/posts/2018-09-28/copenhagen1.jpg)

-At some point, Wheaton’s friend appeared at Nørreport: a talkative American in music school who now lived with a Danish software developer.
+At some point, Wheaton’s friend appeared at Nørreport: a talkative American in music school who now lived with a timid Danish software developer.
 I was pining for Christiania, but Wheaton talked his way into her living room.
 We returned to an ivy-lined courtyard and tight, dark staircases with visible wiring.
 Inside, the Dane’s cat patrolled the bookshelves confidently, pushing its malleable head down into my mug and drinking deeply from the overly milky tea as I fell asleep.

 ![](/posts/2018-09-28/copenhagen2.jpg)

 Copenhagen glittered at dawn.
-After meeting the Dane himself, we walked through the city and took the Öresundståg to Malmö, where a rental car waited beneath Kronprinsen.
-I gave Wheaton a quick tour of Västrahamnen and swam off one of the wooden piers.
+We nodded our thanks to the Dane, crestfallen in the shadows of his bedroom, and walked through the city to the Öresundståg, which carried us to Malmö and a rental car waiting in a Kronprinsen parking lot.
+I gave Wheaton a quick tour of Västrahamnen and swam around one of the wooden piers.

 ![](/posts/2018-09-28/copenhagen3.jpg)

 Then it was Krapperup, emerging as always from the formal rows of Beech and low stone walls.
-We walked the grounds and stepped into a deserted barn expecting a heritage site, but found instead dozens of Swedes hunched over long tables, taking their fika in the darkness of low ceilings and soot-stained furniture.
+We walked the grounds and stepped into a deserted barn expecting a heritage site, but found instead dozens of Swedes hunched over long tables, taking their *fika* in the darkness of low ceilings and soot-stained furniture.

 ![](/posts/2018-09-28/krapperup1.jpeg)
 ![](/posts/2018-09-28/krapperup2.jpeg)

 Ladonia changes little yet is always surprising: jagged gold handprints marking the path through the trees, a sandless beach of tide-smoothed boulders, and then the scale of Nimis—larger than the bleached two-by-fours or rusted nails would seem to allow.
 The tree in the central courtyard was in better health than I’d ever seen, and we had soon scaled the small ridge just north to fix a fallen flagpole.
-A lone boy sailed past through golden light.
+A lone boy sailed past through a strip of golden light.

 ![](/posts/2018-09-28/ladonia1.jpeg)
 ![](/posts/2018-09-28/ladonia2.jpeg)

 The first scent of a storm found us gathering supplies in Mölle, and by the time we were back on the coast, the wind had worsened considerably.
-We made camp back in the stone folds of a small, wooded dell, arranging the flattest stones we could find into a kind of furnace that kept out the wind and cooked our sausages.
+We made camp back in the stone folds of a small, wooded dell, arranging the flattest stones we could find into a kind of furnace that kept out the wind and roasted our sausages in minutes.

 ![](/posts/2018-09-28/ladonia3.jpeg)
 ![](/posts/2018-09-28/furnace1.jpeg)